I was shaking uncontrollably.

 This is nothing but a mindset shift you need to make.
 Don’t think of your job as a dead end you need to get out of as soon as possible.

-Instead, think of it as an education in how (and how not) to run a business, so you are ready when it’s time to jump in.
+Instead, think of it as an education in how (and how not) to run a business, so you are ready when you decide ‘yes, it is time to quit my job!’

 Start your business as a side hustle

 Every day people around the world are starting side hustles — side gigs to earn extra money for rent, clothes, to help their families, and to travel.